Lamictal and Stevens-Johnson Syndrome: Understanding the Link

 Frequently Asked Questions

-What is Stevens-Johnson Syndrome (SJS) and how is it linked to Lamictal?
+What is Stevens-Johnson syndrome and how is it linked to Lamictal?

-Stevens-Johnson Syndrome is a severe, life-threatening mucocutaneous reaction characterized by widespread skin detachment and mucosal involvement.
-Lamictal (lamotrigine) is an antiepileptic drug that has been associated with SJS, particularly during the first month of therapy or when co-administered with valproic acid or titrated rapidly.
-The reaction is immune-mediated and requires immediate drug discontinuation and supportive care (https://pubmed.ncbi.nlm.nih.gov/41843406/).
+Stevens-Johnson syndrome (SJS) is a rare but severe mucocutaneous reaction characterized by widespread epidermal detachment and mucosal involvement.
+Lamictal (lamotrigine) has been associated with SJS, particularly within the first month of therapy and when co-administered with valproic acid or titrated rapidly.
+The link is supported by case reports and systematic reviews (https://pubmed.ncbi.nlm.nih.gov/41843406/).

 Does submitting information create an attorney-client relationship?